ltrujello/ltrujello.github.io/docs/category_theory/index.md

 # Category Theory

-These are a set of notes on category theory I worked on for the latter two years as an undegraduate.
+These are a set of notes on category theory I worked on for the latter two years as an undergraduate.
+In PDF format, this totals to about over 400 pages of notes.

 This is the html version rendered via MathJax.
 If you'd like the original LaTeX PDF version, see [here](https://github.com/ltrujello/cat_book).